msavin/SteveJobs/README.md

  - Jobs run on one server at a time
  - Jobs run predictably and consecutively
- - Jobs are logged with their outcomes
+ - Jobs and their history are stored in MongoDB
  - Failed jobs are retried on server restart
  - No third party dependencies

-**The new 2.0 has been reported to work as expected.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
+**The upcoming 3.0 will come with repeating jobs and more.** In the meantime, the current version can help you run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
 To get started, check out the Quick Start below, take a look at the <a href="https://github.com/msavin/SteveJobs/wiki">**documentation**</a>, and/or try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.

-## NEW: In-App Development Tool
+## Developer Friendly UI and API

 <img src="https://github.com/msavin/SteveJobs...meteor.schedule.background.tasks.jobs.queue/blob/master/GUI.png?raw=true">

-After installing the Steve Jobs package, run the install command below and press Control + J in your app.
+In addition to a powerful yet simple API, the Steve Jobs package offers an in-app development tool.
+After installing the main package, run the package command below and press Control + J in your app to open it.

 ```
 meteor add msavin:sjobs-ui-blaze